Republika Srpska: Roman period

 With the end of the Illyrian Wars, most of Bosnia and Herzegovina came under Roman control within the province of Illyricum.
 In this period, the Romans consolidated the region through the construction of a dense road network and the Romanisation of the local population.
 Among these roads was the Via Argentaria, or 'Silver Way', which transported silver from the eastern mines of Bosnia to Roman population centres.
 Modern placenames, such as the Una and Sana rivers in the northwest, have Latin origins, meaning "the one" and "the healthy", respectively.
-This rule was not uninterrupted, however; with the suppression of the once-dominant Illyrian population came revolts such as the Bellum Batonianum.
-After 20 AD, however, the entirety of the country was conquered by the Romans, and it was split between Pannonia and Dalmatia.
+This rule was not uninterrupted, however, with the suppression of the once-dominant Illyrian population came revolts such as the Bellum Batonianum.
+After 20 AD, however, the entire country was conquered by the Romans, and it was split between Pannonia and Dalmatia.
 The most prominent Roman city in Bosnia was the relatively small Servitium, near modern-day Gradiška in the northern part of the entity.

 Christianity spread to the region relatively late at least partially due to the countryside's mountainous nature and its lack of large settlements.
 In the fourth century, however, the country began to be Christianised en masse.
 With the split of the Western and Eastern Roman Empires in 395, modern-day Republika Srpska fell under the Western Roman Empire.
-Testament to its and Bosnia and Herzegovina's later religious polarisation, it was later conquered as a frontier of the Eastern Roman Empire, a harbinger for religious division to come.
+Testament to its and Bosnia and Herzegovina's later religious polarisation, it was conquered as a frontier of the Eastern Roman Empire, a harbinger of the religious division to come.